Phonons as a platform for non-Abelian braiding and its manifestation in layered silicates: Results

 Figure~\ref{2braiding}(c) shows the topological edge states of 5\% strained silicate on the (100) edge.
 Besides the edge arc that connects two adjacent nodes at the neighbouring $\Gamma$ points around 26.45 THz, there is also a new edge arc connecting two adjacent nodes around 25.90 THz located at neighbouring K points with 2D irrep K$_3$.
-Under an electric field of 0.9 eV/\AA, extra edge arcs emerge near $\Gamma$ at 25.97 THz.
+Under an electric field of 0.9 eV/\AA, extra edge arcs emerge near $\overline{\Gamma}$ at 25.97 THz.
 The arc connecting K$_3$ moves downwards upon increasing electric field and is robust.
+For the four-band braiding processes, the Zak phase argument fails, as the Zak phases $\gamma_{14-17}$ in Fig.~\ref{2braiding}(c) do not show a consistent behaviour.
+We stress that, apart from effective Zak phase diagnoses~\cite{guo2020experimental,jiang2021observation2021}, the full multi-gap bulk-boundary correspondence remains an open question.
+Hence, we take here a ``spectator'' view by directly visualising the edge states but without addressing the fundamental mechanisms behind them.

-\section{Experimental signature: Raman spectra}
+\subsection{Experimental signature: Raman spectra}

-We finally propose that the braiding processes described above can be directly observed experimentally by following the evolution of the Raman spectrum of the material.
-All the relevant modes are Raman active (for details, see the Supplementary information).
-We calculate the evolution of the Raman spectrum associated with the modes involved in the two braiding processes described in Figs.~\ref{1braiding} and~\ref{2braiding}.
+We finally propose that the band inversion processes described above can be directly observed experimentally by following the evolution of the Raman spectrum of the material.
+All the relevant modes are Raman active (for details, see Supplementary Fig.\,5).
+We calculate the evolution of the Raman spectrum associated with the modes involved in the two braiding processes described in Figs.\,\ref{1braiding} and~\ref{2braiding}.
 Figure~\ref{ramanEfield}(a) shows the two Raman modes of the three Kagome bands in group 1.
-Without an electric field, $\mathcal{B}_{10}$ at $\Gamma$, with 1D irrep $\Gamma_1$, belongs to the Raman active A$_1$ mode at 583.1 cm$^{-1}$. $\mathcal{B}_{11}$ and $\mathcal{B}_{12}$ at $\Gamma$, with 2D irrep $\Gamma_5$, correspond to the E$_2$ mode, and are also Raman active at 604.1 cm$^{-1}$.
-The Raman peak of the E$_2$ mode is stronger than that of the A$_1$ mode.
-With increasing electric field, the frequency of the stronger E$_2$ mode decreases, until reaching the critical field of 0.7 eV/\AA, where its phonon frequency of 592.7 cm$^{-1}$ becomes lower than that of the weaker A$_1$ mode (594.0 cm$^{-1}$).
+Without an electric field, $\mathcal{B}_{10}$ at $\Gamma$, with 1D irrep $\Gamma_1$, belongs to the Raman active $A_1$ mode at 583.1 cm$^{-1}$. $\mathcal{B}_{11}$ and $\mathcal{B}_{12}$ at $\Gamma$, with 2D irrep $\Gamma_5$, correspond to the $E_2$ mode, and are also Raman active at 604.1 cm$^{-1}$.
+The Raman peak of the $E_2$ mode is stronger than that of the $A_1$ mode.
+With increasing electric field, the frequency of the stronger $E_2$ mode decreases, until reaching the critical field of 0.7 eV/\AA, where its phonon frequency of 592.7 cm$^{-1}$ becomes lower than that of the weaker $A_1$ mode (594.0 cm$^{-1}$).
 Further increasing the electric field enlarges the frequency difference between the two Raman active modes.